williamgilpin/dysts/README.md

 A partial list of potential improvements in future versions

 + Speed up the delay equation implementation
-+ + It might be faster to roll our own implementation of DD23
++ + We need to roll our own implementation of DDE23 in the `utils` module.
 + Improve calculations of Lyapunov exponents for delay systems
 + Implement multivariate multiscale entropy and re-calculate for all attractors
 + Add a method for parallel integrating multiple systems at once, based on a list of names and a set of shared settings